 Non-viral triggers include toxoplasma, brucella, salmonella, tuberculosis, Q fever, and Lyme disease.

 However, there is no clear evidence that M.E. is a form of persistent, chronic infection – it may be a consequence of infection.

 There are likely to be a number of factors involved.
 It sometimes affects more than one family member.
 The reasons for this are being investigated but some studies indicate that genes can play a part, as can environmental influences.

 It is not clear why some people get M.E. while others recover; some fully and others to a degree.
-Around 25% of people remain severely ill for many years.
+Around one in four people remain severely ill for many years.
 People who get M.E. may be vulnerable genetically, or their recovery after an infection could be affected by, for example, trying to return to work too soon, doing vigorous exercise, or experiencing major stresses.

 Some people, including many researchers, believe that there are different illnesses being collated together under the umbrella term M.E. or M.E./CFS.
 This is because of the spectrum of severity, the range in collection of symptoms that individuals can experience, and the length of illness.